kubewarden/kubewarden.io/content/blog/2022/11/ui-1.0.0-release.md

 Click through one of your Policy Servers to get a detailed view of:

 - Related policies with their type of policy, current mode, and their statuses
-- Tracing logs for policy evaluations on their respective resources
+- Tracing logs for policy evaluations on their respective resources - powered by OpenTelemetry and Jaeger
-- Metrics dashboard powered by Grafana
+- Metrics dashboard - powered by Grafana
 - Configuration of the Policy Server

 {{<figure src="/images/ui/policyserver-detail.png" alt="policy server detail view">}}

-Create a new PolicyServer or edit the configuration of an existing one with the ability to use the UI inputs or edit the Yaml directly:
+Create a new Policy Server or edit the configuration of an existing one with the ability to use the UI inputs or edit the Yaml directly:

 {{<figure src="/images/ui/policyserver-create.png" alt="policy server configuration">}}

+## Create/Edit Policies

+Adding policies is as simple as choosing from a list of policies that are hosted on [artifacthub.io](https://artifacthub.io/packages/search?kind=13) or using your own pre-configured policy:

+{{<video src="/images/ui/ui-create-policy.mp4" type="video/mp4">}}

 ## Monitor Policies

 Manage both ClusterAdmissionPolicies and AdmissionPolicies with detailed views for each.
 View the rules that are configured for each policy along with their specific tracing logs:

 {{<figure src="/images/ui/policy-detail.png" alt="admission policy detail view">}}

-## Create/Edit Policies

-Adding policies is as simple as choosing from a list of policies that are hosted on [artifacthub.io](https://artifacthub.io/packages/search?kind=13) or using your own pre-configured policy:

-{{<video src="/images/ui/ui-create-policy.mp4" type="video/mp4">}}

 ## What's next?